michaelficarra/MooTools-StringScanner/README.md

 *Warning: this method may return 0 on a successful operation.
 Use `===` comparision to null for failure check, for example:  `ss.exists(/a/i)===null`*

 Checks if given pattern matches anywhere after the current scan pointer.
-This will determine if a `scan_until` operation will succeed.
+This will determine if a `scanUntil` operation will succeed.
 Returns number of characters between the scan pointer and the position in which the match was found on success, null otherwise.

 	ss.reset()
 	// ----